“Long Branch Daily Record” History

 As for the Record being the city’s “official newspaper” — in August 1915 the publishers offered that Long Branch history records were “scarce and fragmentary.”
 But upon the 50th anniversary of publication in July 1951, Record publishers claimed that its “files constitute a history of the community.”

 For three-quarters of a century (from 1896 to 1971), newspaper operations were mostly run out of an 8,000-square-foot building on lower Broadway.
-The composing room — including a battery of linotype machines — was on the second floor of the Record building.
+The composing room — including a battery of linotype machines — was on the second floor.
 William Embley served as pressman there for over 50 years.
 Circulation of the publication evolved from deliveries by Frisby Lawes on horse & wagon to seven modern delivery trucks.
 Carl Cohen was the paper’s longtime circulation director.
 Beginning in 1926 — rain or shine for 40 years — Charles “Cookie” Cook hawked newspapers on Broadway.

 “The true newspaper concerns itself with the way things are and the way they ought to be.”